 This free pattern is in a kids size 5.
 If you need to make the pattern bigger or smaller, check out this post.
 Or, to grade the easy way, just adjust the amount of elastic you use in the waist and lengthen or shorten the inseam (current finished inseam is 17 1/2″).
-To get it, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
+To get this pattern, click your preferred option from the buttons below as a newsletter subscriber or gallery access pass purchaser.
 Note that the free version of the pattern does not have printable instructions.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this) and by downloading you are agreeing to this license.

 To sew, place the two pants pieces right sides together.
 Sew the curved crotch seams.

 Fold the pants the other way, matching the seams and the raw edges of the inseam.
 Stitch in one long seam.

 Fold the waistband right sides together, matching short ends.
 Sew across short end.

 Pin waistband to pants top, right sides together.
 Stitch.

 Fold waistband, covering seam from previous step.
 Pin and stitch, leaving an opening to insert elastic.

 Cut elastic to 1″ shorter than your child’s waist measurement.
 (Not sure how to measure your kid?
 Watch this.)
 Using a safety pin, insert elastic in waistband.
 Stitch ends together, then stitch opening in waistband closed.

 Turn bottom edge of pants up 1/2″ to the wrong side and stitch to hem.
 Or don’t – since you’re using knit, you can skip hemming.